-The authors retain copyright holder exclusive rights over their articles and assign copyright to the journal.
-Non-exclusive rights to use the papers of the journal belong to National Research Ogarev Mordovia State University as a founder and publisher.
+The authors retain copyright holder exclusive rights over their articles and assign copyright to the Journal.
+Non-exclusive rights to use the papers of the Journal belong to National Research Mordovia State University as a founder and publisher.

 All the materials of the “Finno-Ugric World” journal are licensed under a Creative Commons Attribution 4.0 International License.

-Free reproduction of journal publication is allowed for personal, information, research, academic or cultural purposes in accordance with art.
-1273 and 1274, chpt.
-70, part IV of the Civil Code of the Russian Federation.
-Other types of reproduction are possible only after written agreement of the copyright holder.
+Free reproduction of the Journal’s materials is allowed for personal, information, research, academic or cultural purposes in accordance with the Civil Code of the Russian Federation.
+When quoting, a link to the Journal is required.
+Other types of reproduction are only possible following the written agreement of the copyright holder.

 - cooperation with researchers, academic and research centers of the countries of residence of Finno-Ugric peoples, i.e. Russia, Hungary, Finland and Estonia;